pooya-mohammadi/intro_to_git/Readme.md

    * How to move backward and forward between versions?
    * How to add our project to a remote server[GitHub]?
 2. [Developing a Project From Different Machines](https://github.com/pooya-mohammadi/intro_to_git/blob/main/developing_a_project_from_different_machines.md)
-   * How to clone a project
+   * How to clone a project?
+   * how to pull changes made from other git repositories?
+   * how to tackle errors and conflicts that may occur in this way?

 ## 🌟 Spread the word!